argoproject/Argo/docs/api/inc/update.rst

    :since: 0.5.3

+.. php:function:: largo_deprecated_callback_largo_featured()

+   Callback for updating the Largo Featured widget in largo_replace_deprecated_widgets()

+   :since: 0.5.3

+   :see: largo_replace_deprecated_widgets
+   :param array $deprecated: the deprecated widget's $instance variables
+   :param array $replacement: the replacement widget's $instance variables

+   :returns: array $result the replacement widget's $instance variables

 .. php:function:: largo_widget_in_region()

    Checks to see if a given widget is in a given region already

    :since: 0.5.2

-   :returns: bool $hether or not the widget was found.
+   :returns: boolean $result Whether or not the widget was found.

 .. php:function:: largo_instantiate_widget()